kunal2020-stack/Spottabl/README.md

 12. After this it automatically redirect you to your default browser with output

                                                         OR

 Method II

+1. Download the source from the github.
-1. Extract the “Back_end.zip” and remember the path.
+2. Extract the the downloaded file and remember the path.
-2. Open the Eclipse ide.
+3. Open the Eclipse ide.
-3. Click on the file from the top left corner of ide click on import .
+4. Click on the file from the top left corner of ide click on import .
-4. Select the path where you have extracted the zip file and click finish.
+5. Select the path where you have extracted the zip file and click finish.
-5. Now build the tomcat server (recommended version9.0 and above).
+6. Now build the tomcat server (recommended version9.0 and above).
-6. Run the project by right clicking in the code area and by selecting the run on server then select the project name and  finish.
+7. Run the project by right clicking in the code area and by selecting the run on server then select the project name and finish.
-7. After this it automatically redirect you to your default browser with output
+8. After this it automatically redirect you to your default browser with output